Classic English Scones with Raisins

 - All purpose flour – Medium protein all purpose flour makes a scone that has enough structure to rise high in the oven, but also has a tender crumb.

-- Raisins – The raisins are optional.
+- Raisins – The raisins are optional, but they do add another layer of gentle sweetness.

 - Whisk together the dry ingredients in a large mixing bowl.